BarbyKelly/quizproject/README.md

 ## User Experience

-### User Stories

 #### First Time User:

-First time user, may want to:
+First time user, may:

-- Check their knowledge about Estonia
+- Want to check their knowledge about Estonia
 - Learn something new about Estonia
+- Click on 'Read About Guidelines' button
+- Read Guidelines on 'Guidelines' page
+- Click on 'Back to Main Menu' button to return to Main menu from 'Guidelines' page

+- Click on 'Choose Your Quiz Level' button
+- Choose Level for the Quiz
-- Click on "Start Estonia Quiz" button
+- Click on 'Beginner', 'Intermediate' or 'Expert' Level button

-- Experience that all buttons work on the website
+- Test that all buttons work on the website
 - See one question at a time displayed on the screen
 - Click on any of the answer options
-- Find out which answer was correct when the correct answer option turns green
+- Find out which answer was correct when the correct answer option turns green, and incorrect answers turn red
-- Click on the button: "Next Question"
+- Click on the button: 'Next Question'
-- Go through all of the questions
+- Go through all of the 5 questions
-- Restart the quiz at the end of 10 questions by clicking on "Restart Quiz" button
+- Exit quiz any time during the quiz

 #### Returning User: